SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 This project analyses appointment attendance patterns for **HealthConnect Clinic**, a fictional outpatient healthcare provider, and develops a machine-learning approach for predicting patient no-shows.

 The project is being developed progressively through the **AnalystLab Africa Experience Lab**.
-The work has progressed from business and data understanding to data preparation, exploratory analysis, baseline modelling, error analysis, cross-track integration, feature refinement, model comparison, and validation.
+The work has progressed from business and data understanding to data preparation, exploratory analysis, baseline modelling, error analysis, cross-track integration, feature refinement, model comparison, testing, re-testing and validation.

-> **Project status: Week 6 – Data Science Development, Model Refinement and Validation completed.**
+> **Project status: Week 7 - Data Science Testing, Refinement, Cross-Track Validation and Re-testing completed.**

 The project is an educational data science exercise and is **not a production healthcare prediction system**.